What are the essential kitchen items that are so regularly used in your cooking space that they become must-haves?

 - Get a tight-fitting lid

-- Lastly, you can’t help but love the “helper handle” (this is a handle on the other side of the long handle, used for lifting the pot when heavy).
+- Lastly, you can’t help but love the “helper handle” (this is a handle on the other side of the pan from the long handle, used for lifting the pot when heavy).

 - A good knife should be balanced even when you place it on the flat of your hand.